craterdog/go-collection-framework/CONVENTIONS.md

 easy to use in our code.
 The problem is that the import section can be rather cryptic.
 Instead, we use longer descriptive package names and assign each to a short three character variable.
-This makes package references in the code terse while making the import section informative.
-Here is an example:
+This makes package references in the code terse (and recognizable) while making the import section informative.
+Here is an
+example:
 ```go
 package elements